Eastern North Carolina

 - Oriental and Pamlico County: The Town of Oriental sits on the eastern end of Pamlico County and Lowland on the west.
 Bayboro is the county seat and Minnesott Beach is one of many more excellent places to visit here.

 - The Outer Banks: Filled with wonderful towns like Duck, Kill Devil Hills, Buxton, and Ocracoke.
-We love spending weekends and weeks there exploring the beaches for starters.
+We love spending weeks there exploring the beaches for starters.
 Of course, at least a few trips down US-12 is necessary for checking out hiking trails at Pea Island, Buxton Woods on Hatteras Island, and beyond.
 You’ll also find some great restaurants and breweries here, including Weeping Radish, which is NC’s first (and oldest) microbrewery.
 We interviewed the owner here!

 Plymouth to Roanoke Rapids